 In addition to committing genocide against the Jews, the Nazis committed genocide against the Sinti and Roma.
-Join us on August 1st in honour of the day of remembrance of the Roma Genocide to discover testimonies of survivors and remember the victims.
+Join us on Facebook on August 2nd, the day of remembrance of the Roma Genocide to discover testimonies of survivors and remember the victims.

 The Romani Genocide

-August 2 is an important date for the commemoration of the Romani Genocide.
+August 2 is an important date for the commemoration of the Roma Genocide.
 “On the night of 2 to 3 August 1944, the Germans liquidated the so-called ‘Gypsy family camp’ (Zigeunerfamilienlager) of Auschwitz II-Birkenau.
-Nearly 3,000 children, women and men of the last Roma prisoners were murdered in the gas chambers.”
+Approximately 4,300 children, women and men of the last Roma prisoners were murdered in the gas chambers.”
 (Auschwitz-Birkenau)

 © United States Holocaust Memorial Museum / Nederlands Instituut voor Beeld en Geluid